 As rural areas continue to convert to urban areas with the growth of our world's population, impermeable surfaces, mostly concrete, are replacing natural drainage systems.
 Concrete surfaces hinder the earth's ability to drain water.
-Before urban development, in a forest for example, 80% - 90% of rainwater is absorbed by the earth.
-After urban areas have been developed only about 10% of rainwater is absorbed back into the ground.
+Before urban development, in a forest, for example, 80 percent - 90 percent of rainwater is absorbed by the earth.
+After urban areas have been developed only about 10percent of rainwater is absorbed back into the ground.
 Sewer systems and stormwater drainage systems have been created to make up for this difference, but these systems are becoming outdated and are unable to keep up with increases in precipitation.

 Here in America, many of the oldest sewage systems combine sewage with rainwater, which results in a toxic mix into nearby water sources.
-Engineers have since figured out that original sewage systems are inefficient, so treatments plants were installed at the end of the combined lines to treat rainwater and sewage together.
-In the 1990s, the EPA started requiring new sewage systems to be split to protect against heavy precipitation events.
-Even with the drainage systems being upgraded the threat of climate changes and increased rainfall continue to threaten the drainage systems.
+Engineers have since figured out that original sewage systems are inefficient, so treatment plants were installed at the end of the combined lines to treat rainwater and sewage together.
+Even with the drainage systems being upgraded the threat of climate changes and increased rainfall continues to threaten the drainage systems.
 Topmix becomes an invaluable solution to these variables.

 Topmix has three different options available depending on the ground being paved.
 The options range from allowing all of the water to be absorbed into the ground to being able to apply an impermeable membrane to allow the water to be used for other uses, such as irrigation.
 The water can also be directed to another area if the ground below the Topmix is unable to absorb large amounts of water.

 As of right now, Topmix is only available in the United Kingdom and the formula has yet to be perfected.
 Currently, Tarmac suggests avoiding high traffic areas saying that it would be better suited for areas like driveways and parking lots instead of highways.
-There is also some uncertainty on how the material will hold up in very cold climates due to the space between the particles allowing water to freeze inside.
+There is also some uncertainty on how the material will hold up in very hot or cold climates due to the space between the particles allowing water to freeze inside.
 It also doesn’t offer a lot of protection when it comes to rising sea levels.
-Regardless of the areas that still need to be worked on, this is some really amazing stuff.